-The essay introduces an interesting, clear, arguable, and precise claim, based on the topic or text(s) and establishes the significance of the claim.
-The essay maintains strong focus on the purpose and task, using the whole essay to support and develop the claim and counterclaims fairly while thoroughly addressing demands of the prompt.
+The essay introduces an interesting, clear, arguable, and precise claim, based on the topic or text(s).
+The essay maintains strong focus on the purpose and task, using the whole essay to support and develop the claim and counterclaims fairly while thoroughly addressing the demands of the prompt.

-The essay incorporates an organizational structure with clear transitional words and phrases that enhances the relationships between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses) and establishes cohesion and clarity.
-The essay includes a logical progression of ideas from beginning to end, including an effective introduction and a conclusion which follows from and supports the arguments presented.
+The essay incorporates an organizational structure with clear transitional words and phrases that enhances the relationships between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses).
+The essay includes a logical progression of ideas from beginning to end, including an effective introduction and conclusion which follows from and supports the argument presented.